hugzsoubrier/hugzsoubrier/README.md

 - 🎓  Currently pursuing a Phd in **Mathematical modelling of vaccination strategies in humanitarian context of emergencies** under the supervision of Prof. Stefan Flasche (Charité/LSHTM), Anton Camacho, PhD (Epicentre/MSF) and Olivier Le Pollain, PhD (WHO).

-- 🦇 I have a strong interest for Viral Hemorrhagic fevers and Field Epidemiology
+- 🦇 I have a strong interest for Viral Hemorrhagic fevers and Field Epidemiology in humanitarian context

 - 💻 _R_ user - I'm part of the Instructor pool of [Applied Epi NGO](https://appliedepi.org/)